bjcull/bjcull.github.com/_posts/2012-12-16-winjs-call-a-static-method-or-property-from-an-instance.md

 ---
-title: WinJS - Call a Static Method from an Instance
+title: WinJS - Call a Static Method or Property from an Instance
 layout: default
 published: false
 ---